|Skill Level:||Novice (Advanced)|

-When water levels are adequate, this reach of the Eau Claire River is one of the best whitewater trips for novice paddlers in Wisconsin.
+When water levels are adequate, this reach of the Eau Claire River is one of the best class II-III whitewater trips in Wisconsin.
 Unfortunately, water levels are normally too shallow for enjoyable paddling in the lower half of this segment during most of the summer.
-But when the conditions are right, the four-mile stretch between the bottom of the Eau Claire Dells and the end of Barnard Rapids are a wavy thrill-ride for those whitewater enthusiasts who are developing their skills.
+But when the conditions are right, the four-mile stretch from the Eau Claire Dells through the Lower Island Dells are a wavy thrill-ride for those whitewater enthusiasts who are expanding their skillset.

-Those who run the Eau Claire Dells will usually only run the Dells, putting in just above the dam (when the gates are open) and taking out just below the falls.
-Most paddlers who run the entire segment will portage the Eau Claire Dells altogether, taking out above the dam and hiking along the wide footpath to below the falls.
+Those who run the Eau Claire Dells will usually, only run the Dells, putting in just above the dam (when the gates are open) and taking out just below the falls.
+Most paddlers who run the entire segment will portage the The Ledges and the Eau Claire Dells altogether, taking out above the dam and hiking along the wide footpath to below the falls.
 Just be aware, there is a short series of steep steps you'll have to navigate near the end of the portage.

 Most of this segment meanders through mixed hardwood forests surrounded by a quiet agricultural countryside.
-Maple, birch, cedar, hemlock and mixed pine often overhang banks of dense undergrowth including thick patches of canada yew in the Dells.
-The spring bloom in the Dells is beautiful!
+Maple, birch, cedar, hemlock and mixed pine often canopy dense undergrowth along the river banks.
+Thick patches of canada yew populate the Dells; the spring bloom is beautiful!

 The Dells of the Eau Claire County Park has an excellent family campground with 28 campsites, 16 with electricity.
 The campground offers easy river access above the Dells Rapids (just above the dam.
 Campsites are available on a first-come, first-served basis.
 The County Park is one of the most scenic in Wisconsin with several hiking trails along the river and numerous overlooks at the Dells.
 The County Park sits in the middle of this segement, so you can easily stretch out your trip into two fun days of paddling and hiking.

 Council Grounds State Park offers a family campground along the shores of the Wisconsin River near Merrill.
 There are 55 campsites in an heavily wooded area with showers and flush toilets.
 19 sites have electricity.
 There are 3 group sites with electricity that hold 32 people each.